-Each of the directors and officers of the Company has held the principal occupation set forth above or other positions with the same organization for the past five (5) years except for (i) Pat D'Eramo, who prior to November, 2014 was President of Dana Corporation's Commercial Vehicle Technology Group; previously, he was the Chief Manufacturing Officer, Asia Pacific, North America and South America and President North America for Benteler Automotive, a world leading automotive metalforming company.
+Each of the directors and officers of the Company has held the principal occupation set forth above or other positions with the same organization for the past five (5) years except for (i) Pat D'Eramo, who prior to November, 2014 was President of Dana Incorporated's Commercial Vehicle Technology Group; previously, he was the Chief Manufacturing Officer, Asia Pacific, North America and South America and President North America for Benteler Automotive, a world leading automotive metalforming company.
 As President, Mr. D'Eramo was responsible for manufacturing, engineering, purchasing, logistics, sales and business development.
-From 2001 to 2009, Mr. D'Eramo worked for Toyota, serving as a Vice President of manufacturing after holding several roles previously; (ii) Scott Balfour, who from March 2016 to November 2016 was Chief Operating Officer of NorthEast and Carrabean, Emera Inc., and from April 2012 to March 1, 2016 was Executive Vice President and Chief Financial Officer of Emera Inc. and Executive Vice President and Chief Financial Officer of Nova Scotia Power Inc. Prior to April, 2012, he was a private consultant, and prior to January, 2011 was President and Chief Financial Officer of Aecon Group Inc.; (iii) Robert Fairchild who joined Martinrea as Vice President, Sales in February, 2015.
-From 2013 to 2015, Mr. Fairchild was Vice President, Sales, Estimating and Business Development at Valiant Machine & Tool Co., and from 2009 to 2012 was Vice President, Sales and Business Development at Benteler Automotive Corporation; and (iv) Sandra Pupatello, who prior to being Strategic Advisor (Industry, Global Markets and Public Sector) for PricewaterhouseCoopers Canada, was Chair of Hydro One from 2014 to 2015, prior to which she served as a member of the provincial parliament of the Province of Ontario for 16 years, including leadership roles as a Member of the Premier's Executive of Cabinet.
-She was the Ontario Minister of Economic Development & Trade from 2006 to 2011 and Ontario's Chief Investment Officer.
+From 2001 to 2009, Mr. D'Eramo worked for Toyota, serving as a Vice President of manufacturing after holding several roles previously; (ii) Scott Balfour, who from March 2016 to November 2016 was Chief Operating Officer of NorthEast and Carrabean, Emera Inc., and from April 2012 to March 1, 2016 was Executive Vice President and Chief Financial Officer of Emera Inc. and Executive Vice President and Chief Financial Officer of Nova Scotia Power Inc. Mr. Balfour has been appointed Chief Executive Officer of Emera Inc. effective on or about March 29, 2018, when the current Chief Executive Officer retires.
+Prior to April, 2012, he was a private consultant, and prior to January, 2011 was President and Chief Financial Officer of Aecon Group Inc.; (iii) Robert Fairchild who joined Martinrea as Vice President, Sales in February, 2015.
+From 2013 to 2015, Mr. Fairchild was Vice President, Sales, Estimating and Business Development at Valiant Machine & Tool Co., and from 2009 to 2012 was Vice President, Sales and Business Development at Benteler Automotive Corporation; (iv) Sandra Pupatello, spent the last five years as a Strategic Advisor (Industry, Global Markets and Public Sector) for PricewaterhouseCoopers Canada.
+She was also Chair of Hydro One from 2014 to 2015, after a 16 year career in elected office as a member of the provincial parliament of the Province of Ontario and as a Member of the Premier's Executive of Cabinet from 2003-2011.
+She was the Ontario Minister of Economic Development & Trade from 2006 to 2011 and Ontario's Chief Investment Officer; (v) Frank Macher, who prior to July 2017 was Chairman and Chief Executive Officer of Contentental Structural Plastics; and (vi) Alfredo Alonso, who, prior to joining the Company on January 2, 2018, was Vice President, Dana Incorporated, Light Vehicle Division, North American Operations from January 2014 to December 2017, and prior to that he was Managing Director for Dana Mexico for all Dana groups from April 2012 to December 2013.

-As at the date hereof, the directors and executive officers of the Company as a group, directly and indirectly, beneficially own or exercise control or direction over 907,198 Common Shares, representing approximately 1.05% of the issued and outstanding common shares of the Company.
+As at the date hereof, the directors and executive officers of the Company as a group, directly and indirectly, beneficially own or exercise control or direction over 1,021,982 Common Shares, representing approximately 1.18% of the issued and outstanding common shares of the Company.
 The information as to Common Shares beneficially owned or over which control is exercised, not being within the knowledge of the Company, has been furnished by the respective directors and officers.